MatthewReid854/reliability/docs/How are the confidence intervals calculated.rst

 '''''''''''''''''''''''''''''''''''''''''''

 There confidence intervals on the model parameters, and confidence intervals on the plots.
-The confidence intervals on the plots use the confidence intervals on the model parameters, and in the procedure that is explained in the second section of this document.
+The confidence intervals on the plots use the confidence intervals on the model parameters in the procedure that is explained in the second section of this document.
-Before reading this document, you should have a reasonable understanding of how `Maximum Likelihood Estimation (MLE) works <https://reliability.readthedocs.io/en/latest/How%20does%20Maximum%20Likelihood%20Estimation%20work.html>`_.
+Before reading this document, you should have a reasonable understanding of how `Maximum Likelihood Estimation (MLE) works <https://reliability.readthedocs.io/en/latest/How%20does%20Maximum%20Likelihood%20Estimation%20work.html>`_ and also understand what `partial derivatives <https://www.derivative-calculator.net/>`_ are.

 Confidence intervals on the parameters
 """"""""""""""""""""""""""""""""""""""